XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 - [Default Ripple][]: **This setting is required** so that users can send your token to each other.
 It's best to enable it _before_ setting up any trust lines or issuing any tokens.
 - [Authorized Trust Lines][]: (Optional) This setting (also called "Require Auth") limits your tokens to being held _only_ by accounts you've explicitly approved.
 You cannot enable this setting if you already have any trust lines or offers for _any_ token.
+    **Note:** To use authorized trust lines, you must perform additional steps that are not shown in this tutorial.

 [Default Ripple]: rippling.html
 [Authorized Trust Lines]: authorized-trust-lines.html